girlbossceo/conduwuit/docs/deploying/docker.md

 Restart Conduit to apply these changes.

 ### Run
 Run the [Coturn](https://hub.docker.com/r/coturn/coturn) image using
 ```bash
 docker run -d --network=host -v $(pwd)/coturn.conf:/etc/coturn/turnserver.conf coturn/coturn
 ```

 or docker-compose.
-For the latter, paste the following section into a file called `docker-compose.yml` and run `docker-compose up -d` in the same directory.
+For the latter, paste the following section into a file called `docker-compose.yml` and run `docker compose up -d` in the same directory.

 ```yml
 version: 3